tbressler/waterrower-core/README.md

 | **Advanced subscriptions:** | |
 | ```PulseCountSubscription``` | A subscription for *pulse count* events.
 Will be called, when pulse count was updated.
 The value is representing the number of pulse’s counted during the last 25mS period; this value can range from 1 to 50 typically.
 (Zero values will not be transmitted). |
 | ```TotalVelocitySubscription``` | A subscription for the *total velocity* (in meters per second). |

+Don't forget to unsubscribe, if you are no longer interested in a value.
+For example it makes sense to get the tank volume after the WaterRower was connected.
+But because it is very unlikely that the value will change during a session, you can unsubscribe this subscription after you got the value once.

+The library needs to poll for each value of each subscription synchronously.
+Thus a high number of subscriptions may lead to performance issues.

 ### Configure workouts